User manual#

 DORA metrics are a set of four key metrics for measuring the performance of software delivery, first described by the DevOps Research & Assessment (DORA) team in the 2016 State of DevOps report.
 See the DORA research program for more information.

-Quality-time can monitor these metrics in the following manner:
+Quality-time can monitor these metrics in the following manner.
+Add a subject of type Operations and add the following metrics to the subject:

 Notifications#